Velbl/algo-questions/README.md

 Given a list of employee's performance, find the bonuses each employee should get.

-01 - Swap every two nodes in a linked list
+01 - Swap every two nodes in a linked list:
 Given a linked list, swap the position of the 1st and 2nd node, than swap the position of the 3rd and 4th etc.